Selling in another country starts with a product catalog people can read and trust.

 Configure your source and target languages.

-Now, select "Custom Instructions" in the advanced settings and paste this in the field under it: Keep JSON format without translating the keys.
+Keep JSON format without translating the keys.
 Convert measurements from imperial units (inches, feet, pounds etc.) to metric units.
-The only output I want is the translated values, nothing more.
+Return only the translated JSON, without notes or explanations.

 Then select the "Specifications" column and click on "Continue to output configuration".